christian-hobelsberger/PersonalWebsite/content/project/NLP_project_quizz_generator/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
+## Abstract
+To streamline the generation of high-quality multiple-choice questions (MCQs), two sequential pipelines were created: one with a modular design for question/answer and distractor generation, and another with a single unified model.
+BART was fine-tuned on the SciQ dataset, and the unified model outperformed the modular model on qualitative measures and cosine similarity of correct answers and distractors.
+Another pipeline was developed to extend the use of the model: given a URL and a topic, it generates an MCQ.
+A fine-tuned BART-large model successfully generated MCQs beyond the science domain of the SciQ dataset.

 ## Overview
 To enhance the generation of high-quality multiple-choice questions (MCQs), we developed two distinct pipelines.
 One utilizes a modular design for separate question/answer and distractor generation, while the other employs a single unified model.